PatzEdi/InfinityWorlds/README.md

 ## **Written in python, made with OpenAI's GPT models and passion.
 Welcome to the Infinity Worlds.**

-InfinityWorlds V2 introduces a fully configurable and customizable experience, with the ability to edit colors and styles edit in-game strings, disabling/enabling certain features, and much more.
+InfinityWorlds V2 introduces a fully configurable and customizable experience, with the ability to edit colors and styles, edit in-game strings, disabling/enabling certain features, and much more.
 You can refer to the [Usage](#Usage) section below, which explains how to use these new features.

 ____________________________________________________________________________
 ## **Instructions**